-- Instead of graduating from a college of the school of landscape architecture, proof of a minimum of 8 years of practical experience in landscape architectural work will suffice.
+- Instead of graduating from a college of school of architecture, proof of a minimum of 8 years of practical experience in landscape architectural work will suffice.

 - The applicant may need to attach authentic proof to support their claims such as photographs, diplomas, affidavits, and any other form of evidence.
-This is to validate their skills and capability as a landscape architect.
+This is to validate their skills and capability as landscape architects.

 - An applicant who does not have a college degree may also be asked to submit a portfolio of plans for the Board to assess their skills in planting plans, execution, and drawing perspectives.

 - The Board will have the right to keep submitted documents as part of the overall application, thus the applicant may request that photocopies of these documents be submitted instead of the original copies.

 - All applicants are to be assessed fairly according to the evidence they passed.
 Any action taken by the Board will be recorded and an outline of the decision is to be included within the application.

 - If needed, the Board may require an applicant to personally appear at a designated time and place.
 Failure to do so will get an application disapproved.